Ultimate Collection (The Fixx album)

-Ultimate Collection is a 1999 compilation of songs by the band The Fixx.
+Ultimate Collection is a compilation of songs by the band the Fixx released by Hip-O Records on 9 November 1999.
 It is largely a collection of singles; many tracks appear as they did on their respective 7" releases.
 It also has two B-sides and one recording pulled from the rare Happy Landings EP, which makes it stand out from other greatest hits collections.
 This is the only Fixx collection to use the original recordings of all tracks.